raph-amiard/raph-amiard.github.io/index.md

 * Electronic music creator and lover.
 Released several projects in digital or vinyl over the years.
-* Co-created the https://excellentchoix.bandcamp.com/ music label
+* Co-created the [Excellent choix](https://excellentchoix.bandcamp.com/) music label